 Objective: To establish standards and measurement methods, and test for smart grid and microgrid Power Conditioning Systems needed to transition from today’s low penetration of nondispatchable intermittent renewable energy sources to flexible grid operations that can actively adjust to varying grid conditions.

 The term Power Conditioning System (PCS) refers to the general class of devices that use power electronics technologies to convert electric power from one form to another; for example, converting between direct current (DC) and alternating current (AC), and/or providing specific operational interface functionalities required by the subsystems being interfaced by the PCS.
 Many “loads” on the power grid today are already interfaced through PCSs that provide the type of electricity needed by the load and also provide valuable grid interface characteristics.
-Although only a fraction of the power generation on the grid today is PCS based (<<1% overall), the penetration levels of PCS-based generation and storage are increasing very rapidly due to the addition of renewable/clean energy sources that produce DC (e.g., photovoltaic and fuel cell) or variable AC (e.g., wind turbines).
+A growing fraction of the power generation on the grid today is PCS based and the rate of penetration levels of PCS-based generation and storage is increasing very rapidly due to the addition of renewable/clean energy sources that produce DC (e.g., photovoltaic and fuel cell) or variable AC (e.g., wind turbines).

 This NIST project addresses the critical standards and metrology gaps needed to support the transformation to high penetration levels of PCS-based distributed generators, storage and microgrids.
 The project is enabling DER to be used as multifunctional operational assets to manage local and regional grid operations including the ability to island portions of the grid into resilient self-sustainable microgrids.
 Microgrids manage their own local resources and operations in both grid connected and islanded mode, and appear as a single controllable entity to the larger grid.
 Microgrids are an architectural construct that enable multilevel distributed control of the rapidly increasing numbers of DERs, controllable loads and other intelligent electric devices that are being connected to the grid.